taxevaiden/twtGUI/README.md

 Contains information about you and your twtxt identity, along with optional metadata defined by the twtxt Metadata Extension.

-These values are stored locally in `config.toml`.
+These values are stored locally in `config.toml`, and will be automatically written to your `twtxt.txt` file when saved.
-twtGUI does **not** automatically write metadata into your `twtxt.txt` file.
-(But it will soon!)
-If you want this information to appear publicly in your feed, you must edit `twtxt.txt` manually.

 - `urls`
   A list of public URLs pointing to your `twtxt.txt` file.